Mike Chase (PhD)

 After earning a bachelor’s and master’s degree from the University of Natal, he returned home to Botswana, where he spent eight years with Conservation International working to conserve the Okavango Delta and its rich wildlife.
 It was his passion for elephants, which, in 2001, ultimately led him to start an ambitious study on the ecology and movements of elephants.
 He received his PhD from the University of Massachusetts in natural resources and wildlife conservation.
 During his studies he founded Elephants without Borders to continue his lifelong endeavour.

-Kelly joined Mike on the project in early 2003, together they built EWB into a successful operating organization.
+Kelly joined Mike on the project in early 2003, together they co-founded and built EWB into a successful operating organization.
 Her enthusiasm for wildlife inspired her to a dedicated career in conservation.
 She began as a volunteer, monitoring and collecting data on a variety of wildlife species for several conservation projects, as well as, worked as a naturalist/field guide in Alaska, Central America, and South America.
 Kelly is a licensed marine Captain, and crewed for several years as part of the UNOLS fleet of oceanographic research vessels, including Woods Hole Oceanographic Institute and Scripps Institute of Oceanography.
 The variety of projects she has worked with, have given her a well-rounded knowledge of field operations, organizational skills, and logistics.

 Kelly oversees all of EWB’s project operations, supervises the office and Research Station, recruits new collaborations, and manages public relations.
 She participates in most aspects of fieldwork, is an aerial survey observer, and conducts the photo analysis of surveys.
 Kelly is a professional photographer and her work has been featured in a number of prestigious magazines, web sites, scientific publications and journals and news articles.